oracle/weblogic-kubernetes-operator/docs-source/content/security/openshift.md

 COPY --from=builder --chown=oracle:root /u01 /u01
 ```

+OpenShift, by default, enforces the `restricted` security context constraint which
+allocates a high, random UID in the `root` group for each container.
+The standard
+images mentioned above are designed to work with the `restricted` security context constraint.

-However, if you build your own image, or obtain an image from another source, it
+However, if you build your own image, have an older version of an image, or obtain an
-may not have the necessary permissions.
-You may need to configure similar file
+image from another source, it may not have the necessary permissions.
+You may need to
-system permissions to allow your image to work in OpenShift.
+configure similar file system permissions to allow your image to work in OpenShift.
+Specifically, you need to make sure the following directories have `root` as their
+group, and that the group read and group write permissions are enabled:

+* For the operator, `/operator` and `/logs`.
+* For WebLogic Server images, `/u01` (or the ultimate parent directory of your
+  Oracle Home and domain if you put them in different locations).

+If your OpenShift environment has a different default security context constraint,
-Alternatively, you may choose to configure OpenShift to allow use of UID 1000.
-This
+you may need to configure OpenShift to allow use of UID 1000 by creating
-can be done using a security context constraint.
+a security context constraint.
 Oracle recommends that you define
 a custom security context constraint that has just the permissions that are required
 and apply that to WebLogic pods.
-If you prefer, you can use the built-in `anyuid`
+Oracle does not recommend using the built-in `anyuid`
-Security Context Constraint, but you should be aware that it provides more permissions
+Security Context Constraint, because it provides more permissions
-than are needed, and is therefore a less secure option.
+than are needed, and is therefore less secure.

 #### Create a custom Security Context Constraint